 Despite a lack of direction signs, Lindenhof is easy to find: On the left bank, walk along Bahnhofstrasse to Rennweg, which has been the main street leading to the center since Roman times and is still an attractive thoroughfare lined with shops.
-Take the second left on Fortunagasse which leads up a gentle incline to the park.
+Take the second left on Fortunagasse which leads up to the park.
+For help in locating the various sights and streets it's always good to have a map whenever you wander through little lanes so that you know what you have covered and where to go next; otherwise, you might end up going in circles, wasting time and getting slightly lost.
+Free maps are widely available from hotel desks and the Tourist Information office at the main train station.
+It's also useful -- and can lead into some interesting conversations -- to ask directions from the locals, who are quite friendly and generally speak English.

 From Lindenhof you gain a fine view across the river to the main section of the Old Town, where you will notice the tall spires of the Grossmunster, Zurich's main church and signature sight, along with several other church steeples stabbing the sky.
 Just beyond the bridge to your right is the elegant City Hall you can later observe up close from different angles.
 Lindenhof today is just a park with lime trees, but in the past was occupied by a variety of important buildings, from the Roman fortress surrounded by a wall with twelve towers, to a major medieval palace which was demolished in the 13th century during a citizens revolt.
 Since then, further construction has been forbidden to preserve it as a small urban park.
-They say that Charlemagne visited the palace in the early 9th century and conducted negotiations to solidify his Holy Roman Empire.
+They say that Charlemagne visited the palace in the early 9th century and conducted negotiations with leaders from the south of Europe to solidify his Holy Roman Empire.